skstuder/stephenstuder.github.io-6/src/assets/blogs/should-i-become-a-front-end-developer.md

 ### Do you like to make things?

 - Exercise: in youtube search 'HTML CSS website for beginners.
 Follow step by step making an example project.
 Then once the tutorial is over, change the project entirely.
 Add your own sections, styles, pictures, and layout.
-Make it indistinguishable from the example project.
+Make it entirely different from the example project.
 Break it.
 Fix it.
 Was this fun for you?
 It is extremely fun for web developers, so be honest with yourself.

 ### Can you handle constant change?